Responsible Travel Policy

-- Conserve Water - We intentionally make our own water aboard one of our vessels to avoid any negative impact on local water supply.
-On both our vessels we practice and encourage water conservation through shortened showers, reuse of towels when possible and on demand only linen changes.
+- Conserve Water – We intentionally make our own water aboard one of our vessels to avoid any negative impact on local water supply.
+On both of our vessels we practice and encourage water conservation through shortened showers, reuse of towels when possible and on-demand-only linen changes.

 - Minimize your impact – We do provide bottled water on board, but recommend that all travelers bring a water bottle.
 The Bahamas does not practice recycling, and every effort counts in keeping our cruising grounds clean.